 Top alternative: eToro

-The most popular alternative to Super Trading Online is eToro, a brokerage regulated by the Financial Conduct Authority, UK and used by 6 million traders.
-Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA and the FSB.
+A popular alternative to Super Trading Online is eToro, a brokerage regulated by Financial Conduct Authority, CySEC and over 12 years in business.
+Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI.

 Here are some of the key reasons why traders choose eToro and AvaTrade over Super Trading Online: